calmofthestorm/voice-of-armok/README.rst

 * Provide a simple and intuitive (assuming you are somewhat familiar with DF's interface) control channel to complement the keyboard for tasks which are tedious on it, while staying out of the way when the keyboard makes sense.
 * Provide a lightweight and powerful macro system, inspired by the lightweight macros in VIM.
 * Allows the God of Blood to speak, and let their voice wield doom!
-Now cursing at your dwarves will actually do something!
+Now cursing at your dwarves will actually do something (probably something Fun)!

 The nice thing about voice is that while latency is high compared to keyboard, information content is also high.
 For example, consider the phrase "select up 4